deficollective/defiscan/src/content/protocols/lido-v2.md

 ![Overview of Lido's Community Staking Module](./diagrams/lido-csm.png)

-The _Community Staking Module_ (CSM) is a permissionless module. _Node Operators_ can register themselves into the module by paying a bond per pair of validator keys added. _Node Operators_ interact with the `CSModule` contract which deposit data and interacts with the `StakingRouter`.
+The _Community Staking Module_ (CSM) is a permissionless module. _Node Operators_ can register themselves into the module by paying a bond per pair of validator keys added. _Node Operators_ interact with the `CSModule` contract which deposits data and interacts with the `StakingRouter`.
 An additional `CSAccounting` is responsible for the management of bonds, rewards, and penalties.
-The bonding curve used to determing bond prices can also be updated through this contract.
+The bonding curve used to determine bond prices can also be updated through this contract.
 The `CSEarlyAdoption` contract keeps track of early adopters who have lower bond prices.

 Finally, `CSFeeDistributor` handles the distribution of rewards to _Node Operators_.
 It receives the non-distributed rewards from the `CSModule` every time the `StakingRouter` mints additional _Node Operator_ rewards.
-It accepts calls from `CSAccounting` with reward claims and stores the balances of claims from each _Node Operator_ as well as the lates merkle roof of the rewards distribution merkle tree.
+It accepts calls from `CSAccounting` with reward claims and stores the balances of claims from each _Node Operator_ as well as the late Merkle proof of the rewards distribution Merkle tree.
 It receives this root from the _Consensus Committee_ through the `CSOracle`.

 Those contracts are upgradeable by the governance through the `Agent` contract.
-The `Agent` also holds the rights to change the exit charge, which could be abuse the _Node Operators_' deposited bonds.
+The `Agent` also holds the right to change the exit charge, which could abuse the _Node Operators_' deposited bonds.
 The [Community Staking Module Committee](#security-council) can also report reward stealing from _Node Operators_ in order to penalize them.
 The committee may also pause the staking module at any time, prohibiting _Node Operators_ from claiming their rewards until it is resumed by the governance.

 # Dependencies